Best Way to Descale & Clean Your Keurig Coffee Maker – Follow These Easy Steps!

 This way of cleaning my Keurig is a great use for inexpensive white vinegar.
 I have descaled my Keurig coffee maker for years using this method and can vouch that it has worked well for me.

 My Keurig Elite gets used daily for brewing coffee, and I try to remember to deep clean it at least a couple of times a year.

 Important Note: Keurig.com recommends purchasing their Keurig descaling solution as the very BEST method to clean the Keurig.
 The Keurig solution is odorless, so I can see that being a benefit if you are sensitive to the smell of vinegar.

-Follow these simple directions to descale and clean a Keurig using white vinegar:
+Follow these simple directions to descale and here is how to clean Keurig with vinegar:

 Step 1: Prep the Keurig for cleaning.

 Make sure the machine is off, and no pods are in the chamber.
 Remove the filter from inside the water reservoir.

 Step 2: Pour in the vinegar.